|VOLUNTEER PROFILE||LEVEL OF FITNESS|

 Interview and Trial Period

-Your online application will be forwarded to our recruitment partners at Volunteering Gold Coast.
+Your online application will be forwarded to our recruitment partners at Volunteering Services Australia.
 They will phone you to come in to their office to learn more about our program.
 If successful, you will then be invited to visit National Trust Currumbin Wildlife Sanctuary and meet with some of our current volunteers, who will give detailed information about the program and discuss your ability to fulfill the requirements of the role.
 We want to do our best to ensure you are successful in the role and enjoy your time volunteering with us.
 If you are successful, arrangements will be made for you to participate in a trial shift, so you can try out the role first hand before committing to the training program.
 If this works well, the next step is to complete the five-week park volunteer training course.

 We ask for $80* to cover the cost of supplying a uniform shirt, name badge, hat and printed training and reference materials.
 These are yours to keep (excluding name badge).
 You will need to provide your own suitable footwear and trousers/ shorts.
 Many other perks and privileges apply when you join the NTAQ Currumbin Wildlife Sanctuary team, upon successful completion of your training.